jp8577/Final-Project-Task-Manager/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
-    This project is interesting to us because we all enjoy playing chess and it seems like a fun challenge to code it.
+    Time management is a common issue for college students so it is important to have an organized timeline when dealing with school, work, and other life events.

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
-    We plan to do this project in C++ using github to coordinate and using ascii images to make the pieces.
+    We plan to do this project in C++ using github to coordinate and use .txt files to save and import dates and events.

  > * What will be the input/output of your project?
-    The input of the the project will be the user typing in what move to make in standard chess notation.
-The output will be an error message if the input was not valid.
-If the input is valid, the output will be a chess board with the updated move.
+    The output of the project will be in a chalendar format in the terminal.
+There will be menu options and the user will be able to select an option where they can input different tasks.

  > * What are the features that the project provides?
-    Post game replay of the entire game after someone has won.
-Players will also be able to undo moves.
-Additionally, players will be able to chat with each other and give reactions after a move was made.
+    Task categories such as school, chores, fun, family, etc. The ability to see the whole month, how many days have tasks, and how busy the days will be.
+Tasks will have specific times and dates associated with them to aid in organization.

  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >